Azure/Azure-Sentinel/Parsers/ASimAuthentication/ProductParsers/ARM/AuthAWS/README.md

-# Amazon web services cloud trail ASIM DNS Normalization Parser
+# Amazon web services cloud trail ASIM Authentication Normalization Parser

 This template deploys the ASIM Authentication schema parser for Amazon web services cloud trail.
 The parser is a part of the Azure Sentinel Information Mode.